hasherlaws18/Chat-App/README.md

 ## Acceptance Criteria

-GIVEN I am using my web browser to find a community of people who share my interests WHEN I open Lit Chat
+GIVEN I am using my web browser to find a community of people who share my literature interests WHEN I open Lit Chat
 THEN I am welcomed on the home screen

-WHEN
-THEN

-WHEN
-THEN

-WHEN
-THEN

-WHEN
-THEN

-WHEN
+WHEN I am logged in
-THEN
+THEN I can securely post comments on a genre feed

+WHEN If I am not logged in
+THEN I am redirected to a register page

+WHEN I view a genre page
+THEN I am presented with a feed of comments displayed chronologically, creating a coherent conversation about the topic

 ## Wireframes and Mock-Ups